-For example, let’s assume we want an Autocomplete facet with the name full_name that pulls data from first_name and last_name custom fields.
+For example, let’s assume we want to create an Autocomplete facet with the name full_name that pulls data from first_name and last_name custom fields.

 First, create a facet named full_name and set its data source to the first_name custom field.